yadynesh/git-noob/README.md

-##Adding a read me file in this branch
+##Adding a read me file to this branch